jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 fig = workshop_utils.plot_position_speed(position, speed, place_fields, tc_speed, neurons);
 ```

-These neurons show a strong modulation of firing rate as a function of speed but we can also notice that the animal, on average, accelerates when traversing the field.
+These neurons show a strong modulation of firing rate as a function of speed but we also notice that the animal, on average, accelerates when traversing the field.
 Is the speed tuning we observe a true modulation or spurious correlation caused by traversing the place field at different speeds?
 We can use NeMoS to model the activity and give the position and the speed as input variable.

 <div class="render-user render-presenter">